What is an Image Sitemap?

 Advantages

 - Better indexing: Imagine Google is a giant librarian, and your website is a new book.
-With an imageSitemap you tell the librarian, "Hey, look, there are great pictures in here too!"
+With an imageSitemap you tell the librarian: "Hey, look, there are some great pictures in here too!"
 This makes your "book" more attractive for the "readers" - the users.

 - More Traffic: Images can be an underestimated Traffic-It's a great way to be a supplier, especially via Google Image Search.
 It's like an extra entrance to your store that many other stores don't have.